appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_listbuilderview.rst

 Updating the Template
 """""""""""""""""""""
-Our template ``my_great_listbuilderview.django.html`` extends a template which have several block we can override.
+Our template ``my_great_listbuilderview.django.html`` extends a template which have several blocks we can override.
 To get a new page heading we need to override the block heading and make it return the album we got from the context data in our listbuilder view class.
 As you see below, this is pretty much as working with any other Django template.
 ::